- What is the inter-linking river project?

 a document adopted by the UN on May 21, 1997, pertaining to the use and conservation of all waters that cross international boundaries, including surface and ground water. - Unfortunately, the convention is not yet ratified.

-- Alongside the US, China, Canada and Australia, India is among the major opponents of the CLNNUIW.
+- India, US, China, Canada and Australia are major opponents of the CLNNUIW.

 Indo China Water Disputes?